 - Allow a few minutes for the edges to dry before flooding.

 - Next, take the reserved icing of the same shade and add 1/2 teaspoon of water and stir.
 The consistency of the flooding icing should be around 8-10 seconds.

 - Once ready, simply take a small spoon and place a blob in the middle of the cookie and tilt the cookie back and forth to fill in.
 To eliminate any air bubbles, you can either shake the cookie back and forth or, use a toothpick to pop the bubbles (both methods need to be done immediately before the icing hardens).

 And now you have gorgeously iced cookies!
 The awesome thing about royal icing is that when it dries you can stack them together without any damage to your beautiful art work!
 And for those who think it tastes bad?
 You haven’t tried these!

-- Do the 15 second test to make sure your icing is ready (see post above for instructions).
+- Do the 15-second icing consistency test to make sure the consistency is just right (see post above for instructions).

 This is the homemade sugar cookie recipe to use!